Lucy Letby: New defence team

 In September 2024, Letby appointed a new defence lawyer, Mark McDonald.
-At a press conference in December 2024, McDonald announced that he was preparing new applications to both the Court of Appeal and the Criminal Cases Review Commission.
-He argued that the prosecution's lead expert witness, Dewi Evans, was unreliable, as Evans had changed his mind about how some infants had died.
-McDonald also said that several experts were working unpaid on reports into the infants' deaths and episodes, with two reports, on Child C and Child O, already completed and finding no deliberate harm.
+At a press conference in December 2024, McDonald said he was preparing fresh applications to both the Court of Appeal and the Criminal Cases Review Commission.
+He argued that the prosecution's lead expert witness, Dewi Evans, was unreliable, claiming that Evans had altered his views on how some infants had died.
+McDonald also said that several experts were producing reports on the infants' deaths without payment, and that two reports—relating to Children C and O—had concluded that there was no evidence of deliberate harm.

-Following the press conference, Evans denied changing his mind and described McDonald's criticisms as "unsubstantiated, unfounded, inaccurate".
-He said that the date of Child C's death was the only change in his evidence and that this was the result of a simple error by the prosecution.
-His post-trial comments about the mode of death of some infants contradict positions he took as a witness at the trial.
+Following the press conference, Evans rejected the criticisms, describing them as "unsubstantiated, unfounded, inaccurate".
+He said the only change in his evidence concerned the date of Child C's death, which he attributed to a clerical error by the prosecution.
+Some of Evans's post‑trial comments about the mechanisms of death differed from positions he had taken while giving evidence at trial.

 On 4 February 2025, Letby's legal team applied for her case to be reviewed as a potential miscarriage of justice.
-Coinciding with this application, findings from a panel of 14 international medical experts were released.
-The panel was chaired by Shoo Lee, a retired neonatologist from the University of Toronto.
-The panel concluded that there was no medical evidence to support claims that Letby deliberately harmed or murdered babies at the Countess of Chester Hospital.
-Instead, they attributed many of the babies' deaths to natural causes or substandard medical care, highlighting issues such as inadequate staffing and delays in essential treatments.
-These findings challenged Letby's convictions, concluding that the deaths were due to factors unrelated to any deliberate actions on her part.
+On the same day, findings from a panel of 14 international medical experts were released.
+Chaired by Shoo Lee, a retired neonatologist from the University of Toronto, the panel concluded that there was no medical evidence supporting claims that Letby had deliberately harmed or murdered infants at the Countess of Chester Hospital.
+The panel attributed many of the deaths to natural causes or substandard care, citing issues such as inadequate staffing and delays in essential treatment, and argued that the deaths were unrelated to deliberate actions by Letby.

+On 14 September 2026, Helen Shannon, a chemical engineering expert, and Geoff Chase, a professor of bioengineering, resigned from Letby's legal team, saying that some of the arguments being put forward on Letby's behalf regarding two infants were "inconsistent with the available evidence, science and established physiology".

+Inquests

+Inquests into the deaths of five babies were opened on 4 February 2026.
+English law limits the verdicts available to coroners when criminal convictions have already been returned.